Melzar/onion-architecture-boilerplate/README.md

 This mapper is for preparing Domain data format into specific ui data format.
 Sometimes we may need to perform some logic in domain services on domain object format but we would like to make a response in totally different format.
 For example we may fetch data as array from database, perform operations in services on array but on ui, we would like to group array elements into map structure in different format.
-In repository we mapped `User` domain object into `User` ui object where `UI` object do not contain password field and contains only required fields for authentication purposes.
+In repository, we mapped `User` domain object into `User` ui object where `UI` object do not contain password field and contains only required fields for authentication purposes.

 #### Migrations

 Used for managing database changes.
-In repository we generate migrations based on entity changes.
+In repository, we generate migrations based on entity changes.
 So we can add new column on entity and then just use one command to generate required migration.
 It's recommended to split database related changes into multiple migrations instead creating one migration for all related feature changes.
 For example it's better to have separate migration for creating `x` table and separate migration for adding / updating table columns definition to